How Long Does an Accident Stay on Your Insurance?

-If you were at-fault for the accident, this will also be assigned points.
+If you were at fault for the accident, this would also be assigned points.
 Having one at-fault accident on your record will definitely cause your rates to increase because the insurance company will determine you to be at greater risk for further accidents in the future.

 Not-at-fault accidents are assigned a lower tier than at-fault accidents.
 Depending on the company, not-at-fault accidents can still cause your rates to go up.
 A lot will depend on the severity of the accident and other factors that the company uses.

-There are also comprehensive claims that can happen, such as a tree branch falling on your car, that’s assigned a lower tier.
+There are also comprehensive claims that can happen (such as a tree branch falling on your car) that are assigned a lower tier.
 There is a greater chance of these types of claims not increasing your rates than accidents involving other cars.

 What Can You Do To Keep Your Car Insurance Rates Low?

 If you’ve had an accident and your insurance company has raised your rates, is there anything you can do?
 Yes and no. There is nothing that you can do about your accident, you will need to wait 3-5 years and maintain a clean driving record for that accident to fall off your rates.